-To demonstrate the application of the HMM-CL and HMM-CCL models, we consider the problem of modeling precipitation occurrences for a network of rain stations.
+To demonstrate the application of the HMM-CL and HMM-CCL models, we consider the problem of modelling precipitation occurrences for a network of rain stations.
 The data we examine here consists of binary measurements (indicating precipitation or not) recorded each day over a number of years for each of a set of rain stations in a local region.
-Figure 6 shows a network of such stations in Southwestern Australia.
+Figures 7 and 8 show networks of such stations in Southwestern Australia and Western U.S., respectively.

 The goal is to build models that broadly speaking capture both the temporal and spatial properties of the precipitation data.
-These models can then be used to simulate realistic rainfall patterns over seasons (e.g., 90-day sequences), as a basis for making seasonal forecasts (Robertson et al. to appear), and to fill in missing rain station reports in the historical record.
+These models can then be used to simulate realistic rainfall patterns over seasons (e.g., 90-day sequences), as a basis for making seasonal forecasts (Robertson et al. 2003), and to fill in missing rain station reports in the historical record.

-Markov chains provide a well-known benchmark for modeling precipitation time-series at individual stations (e.g., Wilks and Wilby 1999).
-However, it is nontrivial to couple multiple chains together so that they exhibit realistic spatial correlation in simulated rainfall patterns.
+Markov chains provide a well-known benchmark for modelling precipitation time-series at individual stations (e.g., Wilks and Wilby 1999).
+However, it is non-trivial to couple multiple chains together so that they exhibit realistic spatial correlation in simulated rainfall patterns.
 We also compare against the simplest HMM with a conditional independence (CI) assumption for the rain stations given the state.
 This model captures the marginal dependence of the stations to a certain degree since (for example) in a "wet state" the probability for all stations to be wet is higher, and so forth.
 However, the CI assumption clearly does not fully capture the spatial dependence, motivating the use of models such as HMM-CL and HMM-CCL.